14 Low-Stress, Fun Ways to Stave Off Summer Learning Loss

 Cook or bake a meal together using a recipe (you may want to start with a smoothie).
 Have your child read the recipe and write a grocery list.
 You can incorporate math (by using fractions and doubling the recipe), estimation (by asking your child to estimate the cost of the items at the checkout), or budgeting/counting money.

 These are just some of the many ways you can bring learning home and make it fun.
-If you’re at all concerned about your child’s learning, or are interested in more of a structured plan, I suggest contacting an educational professional who knows the curriculum and can create a learning plan to keep your child on track.
+If you’re at all concerned about your child’s summer learning loss, or are interested in creating a structured plan, I suggest contacting an education professional who knows the curriculum and can create a learning plan to keep your child on track.
 They can extend this list and think of other fun ways to keep your child’s mind active this break and ready for the transition into the next school year.